Exploring how technology influences young people

 Simple Moments for Deep Connections

-Or if you don’t want to use tech like this, then listen (together) to a mindful practice and then discuss how it made you feel – what you liked (or not) about the practice.
+Simple meditation can foster deep connections too.
+We can use technology (ironic I know!) to listen to meditations together and stay connected.
+Listen (together) to a mindful practice and then discuss how it made you feel – what you liked (or not) about the practice.
 These moments are powerful opportunities to reset their energy (and yours).

-Taking a few moments each day to connect with our children meaningfully ensures they won’t feel sad if the internet disappears.
-These small, heartfelt interactions help them understand that real-world connections matter too.
+Taking a few moments each day to connect meaningfully with our children, ensures they won’t feel sad if the internet disappears.